Ranchero-Software/NetNewsWire/README.md

 Now you should be able to build without code signing errors and without modifying the NetNewsWire Xcode project.
 This is a special build of NetNewsWire with some functionality disabled.
 This is because we have API keys that can't be stored in the repository or shared between developers.
-Certain account types, like Feedly, aren't enabled and the Reader View isn't enabled because of this.
+Certain account types, like iCloud and Feedly, aren't enabled and the Reader View isn't enabled because of this.

 If you have any problems, we will help you out in Slack ([see above](README.md#Community)).